A screenshot of the new Zipwhip Software

 When sent, the message would appear as any other text message.

-Once released we would hear from customers about how much time they were saving by using the feature.
-Proof that even something relatively simple can delight a user and save them hours of work!
+Once the feature was released we heard from customers about how much time they were saving by using the feature.
+In some cases it was hours a week.
+Proof that even something relatively simple can delight a user and save customers a lot of work!